webdog/hyperledger-hackathon/README.md

 [GENERAL INFORMATION](https://github.com/timblankers/hyperledger-hackathon/wiki)

 ## Getting Started
-This rest of this readme provides document .
-It connects a simple NodeJS backend, and Angular2 frontend to a Hyperledger Fabric peer.
+This rest of this readme documents the setup of a local blockchain.
+It connects a simple NodeJS backend to a Hyperledger Fabric peer.
 Deploying chaincode etc.

 ### System Requirements
 Operating Systems: